Sale!

 CJC-1295 & GHRP-6 Peptide Blend and Growth Hormone Levels

 A clinical trial(4) was conducted in male test subjects aged between 20 and 40.
-All subjects were divided into two groups; one was presented with a placebo while the rest with the CJC-1295 peptide.
+All subjects were divided into two groups; one was presented with a placebo, and the rest received the CJC-1295 peptide.
 A blood sample was collected from all the subjects before and after peptide presence.
-Based on these samples, researchers reported that the peptide appeared to possibly contribute to a 7.5-fold increase in the subjects’ growth hormone levels compared to the placebo group.
+Based on these samples, researchers reported that the peptide possibly contributed to a 7.5-fold increase in the subjects’ growth hormone levels compared to the placebo group.
 The growth hormone levels appeared to increase gradually and remained unchanged one week after the peptide presence.

 CJC-1295 & GHRP-6 Peptide Blend and Hypothyroidism